sagemath/trac_to_gh/Issue 875.md

 Then wrap the call to the function in convert.c in _sig_on / _sig_off.
 The _sig_on / _sig_off macros are specially constructed *only* in gen.pyx
 to automatically double the pari stack if we run out of memory.

+ALSO -- I think #467 should be better documented.
+Craig explained to me how he is "hacking with the internals" of the python/c api.
+This should be explained even more in the code.

 Issue created by migration from https://trac.sagemath.org/ticket/875